 Paternity is the identification of a man as the father of a child.
-Legal paternity means taking a child’s biological father and putting him in a position where he then becomes the legal father of the child.
+Legal paternity means taking a child’s biological father and putting him in a position where he then becomes the child’s legal father.

 There are three ways that paternity can be established in Texas.
 We have already discussed the first method, namely paternity by presumption.
 This occurs when a mother and a father are married in a child is born during that marriage.
 In that case, you would be presumed to be the father of the child from a legal perspective.
 The next method of determining paternity in Texas is by voluntary acknowledgment.
 This could be completed by filling out an acknowledgment of paternity form and filing it With the Bureau of vital statistics in Austin.
 Finally, you could also file a court case to determine paternity through a petition.
-Evidence will be submitted to a judge and the judge would decide on who is the legal father of the child.
+Evidence will be submitted to a judge and the judge would decide on the child’s legal father.

-Establishing the paternity of the child in your situation will be important to your wife and the actual father of the child.
+Establishing the child’s paternity in your situation will be necessary to your wife and the father of the child.
 A situation where you are not the child’s genetic father means that the child’s actual father must voluntarily acknowledge that he is the dad.
-This is usually done through the signing of an acknowledgment of paternity along with your wife wherein they both declare this man to be the biological father of the child.
+This is usually done by signing an acknowledgment of paternity along with your wife wherein they both declare this man to be the child’s biological father.
 Doing so causes the man to assume legal obligations in terms of rights and duties to the child.

-The other option would be to obtain a court order which declares another man to be the biological father of the child.
+The other option would be to obtain a court order which declares another man to be the child’s biological father.
 You, the child’s mother, and the child’s genetic father can also file a paternity case and ask a court to issue a paternity order.
 At which time the judge would order DNA testing as part of the paternity case.
 Once the paternity order is signed it is known as an order adjudicating parentage.
 This is the document that would place legal rights to the child in the biological parent and not you.
 Your time is having any legal duties or writing to the child would be over.

 Information for mothers